joanms/riddle-game/README.md

 - The riddles are from the [Riddle Solution Answer Database](https://riddle.solutions/).

 ### Media
-- The photos used in this site were obtained from ...
+- The background image is a free stock image from [Pixabay](https://pixabay.com/).

 ### Acknowledgements